 Resident Evil 0 and 1 - You are a cop caught in a situation way over your head.

 Resident Evil 3 - Jill's off the force and doesn't have access to the guns any more.

-Code: Veronica - Claire starts the game in prison and Chris loses a bag of weapons into the sea.
+Code: Veronica - Claire starts the game in prison in a cell with NO weapons, but once let out she starts off with a knife, and Chris loses a bag of weapons into the sea.

 Resident Evil 4 - We never see what Leon had in the police car, and it's destroyed before he can return.
 He's also only going to the village to ask some questions about Ashley, and with that in mind, he's actually carrying a lot more gear than he really needs.

 Revelations - Parker and Jill are only on the Zenobia in order to track down Chris and Jessica, and they have absolutely no idea that the ship is overrun with Ooze and other B.O.Ws.